Depression is a serious mental illness that affects millions of people.

 Types of Depression

-There are several types of depression, including major depressive disorder, postpartum depression, manic depression, and more.
+There are several types of depression, including major persistent depressive disorder, postpartum depression, manic depression, and more.

 For this reason, it’s important to seek the help of a mental health professional who can accurately identify the type of depression and recommend the most effective depression treatment plan.